flectra-hq/flectra/doc/reference/javascript_reference.rst

 Mixins
 ------

-The flectra Class system does not support multiple inheritance, but for those cases when we need to share some behaviour, we have a mixin system: the *extend* method can actually take an arbitrary number of arguments, and will combine all of them in the new class.
+The odoo Class system does not support multiple inheritance, but for those cases when we need to share some behaviour, we have a mixin system: the *extend* method can actually take an arbitrary number of arguments, and will combine all of them in the new class.